Curious about how to become a licensed contractor in Massachusetts, but you aren’t sure where to start?

 An unrestricted license covers buildings—regardless of how they’re used—that are less than 35,000 cubic feet.
-Like the restricted license, this covers construction, reconstruction, alteration, repair, removal, or demolition.
+Like the restricted license, this type of license covers construction, reconstruction, alteration, repair, removal, or demolition.
 For more details on the specifications of this license, visit the State of Massachusetts website.

 Lastly, we have the Specialty CSL.
 This license covers all Unrestricted CSLs, including:

 For a detailed look at the classification of the Specialty CSLs, visit the State of Massachusetts Board of Building Regulation and Stanards.

 Now, on to the Home Improvement Contractor classification.